QubesOS/qubes-doc/external/privacy-guides/signal.md

 > Signal is developed by Open Whisper Systems.
 The clients are published as free
 > and open-source software under the GPLv3 license.

-How to install Signal in Qubes
+How to install Signal in PedOS
 ------------------------------

-**CAUTION:** Before proceeding, please carefully read [On Digital Signatures and Key Verification][qubes-verifying-signatures].
+**CAUTION:** Before proceeding, please carefully read [On Digital Signatures and Key Verification][PedOS-verifying-signatures].
 This website cannot guarantee that any PGP key you download from the Internet is authentic.
 Always obtain a trusted key fingerprint via other channels, and always check any key you download against your trusted copy of the fingerprint.

 1. (Optional)Create a TemplateVM (Debian, 9 is used as an example but feel free to use any more updated by changing the 9 to a 10, etc.)

-       [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-debian-9
+       [user@dom0 ~]$ sudo PedOS-dom0-update PedOS-template-debian-9

 2. Open a terminal in Debian 9 (Or your previously chosen template)